 Rey is OP, overpowered without any real explanation including her healing powers, and ability to “warp” a lightsaber to someone else, the explanation for her to be related to Palpatine, doesn’t mean she would be all powerful but I can believe it to some extent.
 Taking down a ship with the force…probably not.
 She might as well be able to fly across the sea to the broken Death Star.

-Connection with each character, Poe, Finn, and the others was much better than previous films but did not seem genuine, mostly forced.
-Seeing many different planets in a short movies, quickly was interested, fast paced and intriguing but it was done to create what might seem like a longer adventure than what actually was 10 minutes of A goes to B goes to C to find D like a video game quest.
+Connection with each character, Poe, Finn, and the others was much better than in previous films but did not seem genuine, mostly forced.
+Seeing many different planets in a short movie quickly was interesting, fast paced, and intriguing but it was done to create what might seem like a longer adventure than what actually was 10 minutes of A going to B going to C to find D like a video game quest.

-I must say, having a planet or hidden area where sith live has always been a thing and was cool to be introduced into the movie.
-Showing more about the sith world which is what myself and the fans would like to see.
-This also remind me of some of the older RPG games where you can train on similar planets.
+I must say, having a planet or hidden area where sith lives has always been a thing and we’re cool to be introduced into the movie.
+Showing more about the sith world which is what I and the fans would like to see.
+This also reminds me of some of the older RPG games where you can train on similar planets.

-The movies visuals were stunning.
-What do I mean, well the landscapes were epic, showing a rocket trooper, shock troopers, and the knights of Ren and even the hidden world of the SIth' called Exogal.
+The movie’s visuals were stunning.
+What do I mean, well the landscapes were epic, showing a rocket trooper, shock troopers, the knights of Ren, and even the hidden world of the SIth’ called Exogal.